-Members of Congress and their staffs must consult numerous sources to monitor the basic financial status and operations of Federal programs and projects, Federal fiscal policies, national economic conditions, and Federal financial actions affecting States and their political subdivisions.
+Members of Congress and their staffs have to consult numerous sources to monitor the basic financial status of Federal programs and projects, Federal fiscal policies, national economic condition, and Federal financial actions affecting States and their political subdivisions.

 Much of the information described in this chapter currently is obtained from a variety of sources, including the President's budget, Federal agency justifications, special analyses, private sector compilations, and congressional staff studies.
 1